 What is the Value of an EHR System?

-An Electronic Health Record system (EHR) helps stakeholders in the healthcare sector to manage the health records of patients.
+An Electronic Health Record system (EHR) helps stakeholders in the healthcare sector manage patients’ health records.
 Today’s world revolves around digital information and technology.
 The electronic health record is a natural extension of what we have come to expect in healthcare technology.
 A few benefits of an EHR are improved patient care coordination and outcomes, empowered patients, cost savings, and improved efficiency.
 However, convenient access to data is only the most basic benefit of EHR technology.
-In order to ensure that the EHR software brings value for healthcare providers, it is important that it gets validated and tested.
+To ensure that the EHR software brings value for healthcare providers, it must get validated and tested.

 However, before healthcare practices implement an EHR, there should be adequate testing in a production environment to ensure safety, performance, and accuracy.